-Kindergarten candidates must be FIVE YEARS OLD by September 1 of the year applying to be admitted to the kindergarten program.
+Kindergarten candidates must be FIVE YEARS OLD by September 1 (unless they have attended the St. Albans Pre-Kindergarten) of the year applying to be admitted to the kindergarten program.
 They must also demonstrate the skill level and maturity of the incoming kindergarten class as a whole.
 All applicants will be given a kindergarten readiness assessment, and they will be evaluated by the pre-k and/or kindergarten teachers prior to acceptance.